Martindale Hall: a South Australian historic treasure

 There’s excesses of the modern kind, selfied, Instagrammed, Pinterested and Facebooked.

-Edmund Bowman was a big fan of the latter.
+Edmund Bowman was a big fan of extravagance.
 A wealthy gentleman with a generous landholding, a penchant for polo and an inheritance burning in his pocket, Bowman spent up big in rural South Australia in the 1880s.

 Bowman was a wealthy bachelor who commissioned a London architect to create a plan for an imposing Georgian mansion on a sheep property near what is now the renowned Clare wine region.